challeau/my-notes/resources/TypeScript/basics.md

 `booleans`, `number`, `string`.

-❌ Don’t ever use the types `Number`, `String`, `Boolean`, `Symbol`, or `Object`.
+❌ Don't ever use the types `Number`, `String`, `Boolean`, `Symbol`, or `Object`.
 These types refer to non-primitive boxed objects that are almost never used appropriately in JavaScript code.

 ### 1.2 Special types